snipershady/mssql_backup/README.md

 ```

 ## Schedule a job
-I do not want to explain hot windows scheduler works...
+I do not want to explain how windows scheduler works...
 but I can remind to you how can create a cronjob on a Linux Os

 to create a new scheduling